wjhnow/Hugotest/content/post/2026-08-31-govt-warns-of-malicious-adult-content-apps-promoted-on-instagram-and-facebook.md

 ---
 # Govt Issues Alert Over Malicious "Adult Content" Apps Promoted on Instagram and Facebook

-The Indian government has warned Android users about a new wave of malicious applications disguised as "adult content" apps that are being promoted through advertisements on Instagram and Facebook.
+<p class="has-dropcap"> The Indian government has warned Android users about a new wave of malicious applications disguised as "adult content" apps that are being promoted through advertisements on Instagram and Facebook.</p>

 According to the advisory, cybercriminals are using social media ads to lure users into downloading fake apps.
 Once installed, these apps can steal sensitive personal data including passwords, bank details, OTPs, and contacts.